Imprint pursuant to Section 5 Telemediengesetz (German Telemedia Act) and to Sections 2 and 3 Dienstleistungs-Informationspflichten-Verordnung:

 All contents and work created by the website operator on this website are subject to German copyright law.
 Any kind of reproduction, processing, distribution and administration of the contents and work of this website that are not covered by copyright law require the written consent of the respective author or creator.
 Third-party content is to be clearly indicated as such.
 Copying or distributing of the website, whether in part or in full, is prohibited.
 Downloads and copies made from this website are only allowed for personal use, not for commercial use.

-This privacy statement sets out how, through this website, ponturo consulting AG (hereinafter: ‘ponturo,’ ‘we,’ ‘us’ or ‘ourselves’) collects, administers and utilises data concerning persons who visit the website.
+This privacy statement sets out how, through this website, ponturo consulting AG and our subsidiary company ponturo consulting Singapore Pte.
+Ltd. (hereinafter: ‘ponturo,’ ‘we,’ ‘us’ or ‘ourselves’) collects, administers and utilises data concerning persons who visit the website.
 We assign great importance to protecting your privacy when you use our website.
 For this reason, we kindly call your attention to the information below concerning our approach to your personal data.

 1. Contact; area of applicability

 Unless otherwise described in this privacy statement, ponturo consulting AG, Wilhelm-Leuschner-Straße 81, 60329 Frankfurt am Main,